PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/130-glossary.md

 ## Staking & Node Operations

+### Session

+A fixed period with a constant set of operators.
+Operators can only join or leave the set at the start of a session.
+Sessions are used to rotate keys and update the active operator set.

 ### Node Operator

 A permissioned entity that runs nodes to collect transactions and produce blocks.
 Node operators stake their own [POLYX](#polyx), earn rewards for honest behavior, and face [slashing](#slashing) if they misbehave.
-See [Node Operations](/development/node).
+See [Node Operations](/developer-resources/validator-node-guide).

 ### Nominator